Updated: 5 days ago

-As our search starts for the first Fifty - which may eventually lead to a Hundred - "Objects of Greenwich".
-I will kick off with some musings about the inspiration for this project.
+As our search starts and heads towards a Hundred - "Objects of Greenwich" I will kick off with a word about the inspiration for this project.
 Firstly and most obviously we have been inspired by the 2010 project of the British Museum called "A History of the World in 100 Objects ".
 This took the form of a large book and a series of radio programmes.
 The BM could select from its massive collection of 7 million objects which were variously borrowed, traded, acquired (some would say stolen), from cultures and countries around the world.

 In Greenwich we need to start by defining our "territory".
 It would be easy to simply use the boundaries of the present day Royal borough.
 Though since we are looking back over thousands of years it is likely that we may want to transcend that modern frame to include objects associated with parts of neighbouring boroughs -past and present - such as Deptford or Bexley.
 The River of course presents another problem, with rich pickings for mudlarks, but since we live "downstream" - we cannot be sure that items like the bones and coins found on the Greenwich foreshore actually originate from this place ?